gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/clean_code.md

 value but has no side-effect.
 Consistently applying CQS in a codebase hugely helps to write intention-revealing interfaces and maintainable code.
 The function `boolean isPrime(int candidate)` though returns a value but also has a side-effect.
-It changes a static class variable and thereby the internal class state.
-The name `isPrime()` gives a wrong intention to the API user.
+It changes a static class variable, thereby giving the wrong intention to the API user.

-Last but not least, the whole example is written in non-pragmatic Java style.
-The use of static class variables and functions is a strange choice and causes multiple problems.
-First the code is unnecessarily thread-unsafe.
-Second, the main function `generate(int n)` returns the static class variable `int[] primes`.
-By doing this, every API consumer has access to the internals of the `PrimeGenerator` class and can destroy the class invariants by overriding `int[] primes` from outside.
-Using `protected` visiblity for the main function `generate(int n)` in combination with `static` is also questionable.
-The worst part is that with examples junior programmers will copy this coding style and apply their work projects :scream:!
+Lastly, the Prime Generator example employs a non-pragmatic Java style.
+The use of static class variables and functions introduces several issues.
+Firstly, it compromises thread safety.
+Secondly, the generate(int n) function returns a static class variable, exposing internal implementation details and potentially allowing external modifications that can violate the class's invariants.
+Using protected visibility for a static function like generate(int n) is also questionable.

-The whole examples give the impression that this is good Java style, it's in the _Clean Code_ book, right?
-Hopefully nobody write Java code like this in his daily work projects.
-One still can argument that this Java-style was popular back in the days but honestly it was always bad style - in any time period[1].
+Unfortunately, this style might mislead junior programmers into adopting these practices in their projects.
+The inclusion of such examples in a book like Clean Code could inadvertently promote this suboptimal coding style.
+While it could be true that this style was acceptable in the past, it has always been considered poor practice - in any time period[1].

 For a comparison, you can look up my
 [primary number generator](https://gist.github.com/gerlacdt/772c86b2f592a16ea6303defaf74974f)
-closely based on the Sieve of Eratosthenes algorithm with some supporting comments - yes sometimes comments are more helpful than refactoring everything into tiny functions!
+implementation closely based on the Sieve of Eratosthenes algorithm with some supporting comments - yes sometimes comments are more helpful than refactoring everything into tiny functions!

 ## Conclusion